Slavery and human trafficking statement

 THE SOCIETY’S APPROACH TO SLAVERY AND HUMAN TRAFFICKING

-The Society has zero tolerance to slavery and human trafficking both within its own operations and its supply chains.
+The Society has zero tolerance of slavery and human trafficking both within its own operations and its supply chains.
 The Society is committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in supply chains or in any part of our business.

 Because of the nature of the Society’s business and supply chains, following careful consideration, the Society considers the risk of the presence of slavery or human trafficking in its supply chains to be low.
 However, the Society is not complacent in relation to these issues.